 Data and analytics

-How to use tools, such as Google Analytics, to improve your content's search engine optimisation (SEO) and get data on how users are interacting with your content.
+How to use tools such as Content Data and Google Analytics to improve your content's search engine optimisation (SEO) and get data on how users are interacting with your content.

 How to optimise your content for search